Juillermo/saliencyPSSP/README.md

+This repository contains my code for my dissertation for the MSc in Artificial Intelligence in the University of Southampton:
+>Applying Saliency Map Analysis to CNNs on Protein Secondary Structure Prediction

-This repository contains my code for my dissertation for the MSc in Artificial Intelligence in the University of Southampton.
-The network has been built and trained using the framework developed by [Vanessa Jurtz's](https://github.com/vanessajurtz) [lasagne4bio repository](https://github.com/vanessajurtz/lasagne4bio), in the *secondary_proteins_prediction* folder, to which I have mainly added new models (*pureConv.py* and *pssmConv.py* in *secondary_proteins_prediction/configurations*).
-The saliency maps are built and aggregated in the folder *test_saliencies*.
+The network has been built and trained using the framework developed by [Vanessa Jurtz's](https://github.com/vanessajurtz) [lasagne4bio repository](https://github.com/vanessajurtz/lasagne4bio), which can be found in the *secondary_proteins_prediction* folder.
+I have mainly added new models to it (*pureConv.py* and *pssmConv.py* in *secondary_proteins_prediction/configurations*).

+The saliency maps are built and aggregated in the folder *test_saliency*.

 ---------------------